 1. Jean Baptiste Bernadotte, one of Napoleon's 12 marchals, buys a diamond and ruby wreath tiara for his wife Desirée Clary to wear to the coronation of Napoleon in 1804.
 Désirée had been engaged to Napoleon herself, but the engagement was broken off.
 When Bernadotte later becomes king of Sweden, his wife becomes queen Désirée.
 She brings the ruby & diamond parure with her to Sweden.

-2. The ruby parure passes from queen Désirée to princess Josephine von Leuchtenberg (married to crown prince Oscar of Sweden, Désirée's son) at Désirée's death in 1860.
+2. The ruby parure passes from queen Désirée to her daughter-in law, princess Josephine von Leuchtenberg (married to crown prince Oscar of Sweden, Désirée's son) at Désirée's death in 1860.

-3. In 1869 queen Josephine of Sweden gives the set as a wedding gift to her granddaughter, princess Louisa who marries the Danish crown prince Frederik.
+3. In 1869 queen Josephine of Sweden gives the set as a wedding gift to her granddaughter, princess Lovisa of Sweden who marries the Danish crown prince Frederik.

-4. Queen Louisa passes on the set to her daughter in law, princess Alexandrine of Denmark in 1898.
-For the first time a tiara is composed out of several hair pieces that were seperately worn in the hair.
+4. Queen Louisa of Denmark passes the parure on to her daughter-in-law, princess Alexandrine of Denmark in 1898.
+For the first time a tiara is composed out of several pieces that were seperately worn in the hair.

 5. In 1947 princess Ingrid of Sweden, the wife of crown prince Frederik, becomes queen of Denmark.
 She receives the ruby parure.
-By adding two of the parure's brooches to wreath, a true tiara is composed.
+By adding two of the parure's brooches to the wreath, a magnificent tiara is composed.

 the "wreath" tiara before: